MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-provide-brokered-service.md

 Proffering a brokered service to the global brokered service container will throw unless the service has first been registered.
 Registration provides a means for the container to know in advance which brokered services may be available and which VS Package to load when they are requested in order to execute the proffering code.
-This allows [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] to start up quickly, without loading all extensions in advance, yet be able to load the required extension when requested by a client of its brokered service.
+This allows Visual Studio to start up quickly, without loading all extensions in advance, yet be able to load the required extension when requested by a client of its brokered service.

 Registration can be done by applying the <xref:Microsoft.VisualStudio.Shell.ServiceBroker.ProvideBrokeredServiceAttribute> to your <xref:Microsoft.VisualStudio.Shell.AsyncPackage>-derived class.
 This is the only place where the <xref:Microsoft.VisualStudio.Shell.ServiceBroker.ServiceAudience> may be set.